novoda/android-demos/Cookbook/change_device_locale_recipe.md

-Change the device local for instrumentation tests
+Change the Device Locale for Instrumentation Tests
 ===================

 Internationalisation can be hard on Android so you might end up writing automated tests that should run on a `Device` with a specific `Locale`.